 Monica de Bolle, a member of the Peterson Institute for International Economics in Washington, D.C., told the Financial Times that the current crisis in Latin America is based on the tunnel theory, which describes drivers who are stuck in traffic in a tunnel, where suddenly the next lane begins to move, but the lane you are driving in does not.
 In other words, there is no direct gain for you.
 Moreover, he says, as expectations of mobility are diminished or frustrated, a sense of anger and revolt is generated in people.

-For Marta Lagos, director of Latinobarómetro, the causes of what is happening in the region lie in the economic stagnation or slowdown; the reduction of opportunities and the fear of falling back into poverty in the midst of persistent inequality.
+For Marta Lagos, director of Latinobarómetro, the causes of what is happening in the region lie in the economic stagnation or slowdown; the reduction of opportunities, and the fear of falling back into poverty amid persistent inequality.
 This was pointed out to The Economist magazine at the end of November.
 Lagos also noted that while the gap between rich and poor has not widened in Latin America, it has become more visible.
-In addition, the OECD, ECLAC and CAF point out that the middle income trap (MIT) is affecting most of the region's economies.
+In addition, the OECD, ECLAC, and CAF point out that the middle-income trap (MIT) is affecting most of the region's economies.
 This term refers to the fact that as countries in Latin America and the Caribbean reach middle-income levels, growth may experience a lasting slowdown, as new engines of economic growth are needed to enable them to move towards higher income levels.

-They point out that, according to empirical evidence, overcoming the IMR is achieved in more open economies that can export goods with high value added; that have better quality education, with an adequate supply of skills; greater investment and developed capital markets; the rule of law; strong democracy and solid tax collection.
+They point out that, according to empirical evidence, overcoming the IMR is achieved in more open economies that can export goods with high value-added; that have better quality education, with an adequate supply of skills; greater investment, and developed capital markets; the rule of law; strong democracy and solid tax collection.
 To moderate the current social discontent, The Economist comments that long-term policies are needed.
 These include higher growth; more progressive taxes; higher minimum wages; and better social provision.
-However, the issue of growth requires increases in productivity, which makes unpopular reforms necessary in many cases.
+However, the issue of growth requires productivity increases, which makes unpopular reforms necessary in many cases.

-Finally, the OECD, ECLAC and CAF comment that institutions should be rethought with the idea of strengthening the link between the state, citizens and the market.
-To this end, the demands and well-being of citizens must be placed at the centre.
-In fact, LAC citizens' concerns are mainly focused on economic issues (jobs and income); quality of goods and services (crime and violence; quality health and education services) and political issues (corruption).
+Finally, the OECD, ECLAC, and CAF comment that institutions should be rethought with the idea of strengthening the link between the state, citizens, and the market.
+To this end, the demands and well-being of citizens must be placed at the center.
+LAC citizens' concerns are mainly focused on economic issues (jobs and income); quality of goods and services (crime and violence; quality health and education services) and political issues (corruption).
 Therefore, the institutional reforms proposed by these bodies are aimed at responding to these main sources of citizen discontent.

-Institutions must build states that fulfil their functions and respond to the demands of citizens.
-To this end, the rule of law must be strengthened, as must transparency and fiscal, administrative and organizational capacities.
-In addition, greater openness and innovation are needed to better understand and respond to changing citizen demands. iii) Institutions must be visionary, flexible and adaptable to deal with increasing complexity.
+Institutions must build states that fulfill their functions and respond to the demands of citizens.
+To this end, the rule of law must be strengthened, as must transparency and fiscal, administrative, and organizational capacities.
+In addition, greater openness and innovation are needed to better understand and respond to changing citizen demands. iii) Institutions must be visionary, flexible, and adaptable to deal with increasing complexity.

 Latin America must not continue to depend on the fluctuations in the price of raw materials, it must move towards the construction of an economy with a diversified base, which will allow it to export a basket of goods with greater added value.